Have the freshest free hiking tips sent to you each month!

 Random life tip:

-If you've never used Tweezerman tweezers, you're missing something really well designed and practically painless for unwanted facial hair removal and eyebrow maintenance.
+If you've never used Tweezerman products, you're missing something really well designed and practically painless for nail maintenance as well as unwanted facial hair removal and eyebrow maintenance.

 Every pair of feet belonging to a hiker has its share of calluses.